-- Tap any area on the touchscreen or rotate any knob or press the button On/Off (only in full lock). - 2.
-This request pop-up will appear:
+1. Tap any area on the touchscreen or rotate any knob or press the button On/Off (only in full lock).

 3. Unlock the HMI by tapping on Unlock within 5 seconds, otherwise the pop-up will disappear and the HMI remains locked.
 In case the additional PIN code lock has been activated in the Lock screen, another requester will pop up, asking you to enter the PIN before it finally unlocks the HMI.